booqable/boomerang-api-documentation/source/includes/v4/resources/_app_payment_options.md

 App payment options are typically created by third-party apps through the Booqable Apps API.

-The name, identifier, and payment operation routes are automatically copied from the app's meta.json configuration when the payment option is created and cannot be overridden.
+The name, identifier, and payment operation routes are automatically copied from the app's meta.json configuration when the payment option is created if they are not provided in the attributes of the POST request body.

 The payment option will be available for use in checkout flows once created.